Pseudooo/htrs/README.md

 Command:
 ```
-> htrs service add aviation
+> htrs new service aviation
 ```

 ### Define an environment

-An environment is an instance of the service with a host
+An environment is an instance of the service with an associated host

 Command:
 ```
-> htrs service environment add aviation prod api.aviationstack.com --default
+> htrs new environment prod api.aviationstack.com --service aviation --default
 ```

 ### Define an endpoint